Mountain Bike Rides

 Joaquin Miller Park

 Joaquin Miller Park is a place we should feel lucky to have.
 As mountain bikers in the Bay Area, trail access is limited.
-NO BIKES signs are as prevalent as rocks, roots, and Oak leaves, so it seems.
+NO BIKES signs are as prevalent as rocks, roots, and Oak leaves.
 Joaquin Miller Park is a small park in the Oakland hills, maintained by the City of Oakland and a lot of dedicated volunteers.
 It has many trails, almost all of which are open to bikes.
 Legal singletrack?
 You bet.
 A good amount of it.

 Since Joaquin Miller is small, you’ll likely connect a lot of trails over and over to get a good ride in.
 You can ride nearly every trail in the park within 1.5-2 hours, so we’ll go over a bunch of good routes and suggest a few ways you can link them together.

 If you ride up from Alameda on streets (you can also ride some dirt in Dimond Canyon on the way up), you’ll likely enter at the bottom of the park by picking up either Bishop’s Walk or the park’s lower service road, Sanborn Road, from the bottom of Joaquin Miller Road, just above Woodminster Market and Highway 13.

 If you drive up, you can either park at one of four places.

 -At the bottom of the hill on Joaquin Miller Road across from the small white house

 -Further up the hill off of Joaquin Miller at the park’s ranger station (there is a parking lot here - you’ll turn left on Sanborn by the signs for the Woodminster Amphitheater)